Welcome to Year 3

 Routines and Procedures:

-The school day starts at 8:55 am.
+The school day starts at 8:55 am, however children are able to attend from 8:45am and will be given additional reading or maths support in class.
 All children meet on the main playground and are brought into school by an adult.
 Children leave school at 3:15 pm and must leave by the top gate.

 I’m sure you are aware of how precious your child’s education is.
 For this reason it is your responsibility to ensure that your child arrives at school on time everyday, in order for them to achieve their full potential.

 It would be very helpful if you could write your child’s name on their school uniform, PE kit, dinner money purses or on an envelope.